helmetjs/helmet/README.md

     style-src 'self' https: 'unsafe-inline';
     upgrade-insecure-requests

-You can use this default with the `options.useDefaults` option. `options.useDefaults` is `false` by default, but will be `true` in the next major version of Helmet.
+You can use this default with the `options.useDefaults` option. `options.useDefaults` is `true` by default.

 You can also get the default directives object with `helmet.contentSecurityPolicy.getDefaultDirectives()`.